cjdbarlow/Part-One/blood_gases.md

 Requires regular two-point calibration.
 * Cathode must be kept clean from protein and not damaged
 * Cathode must be kept at 37°C
-* May read falsely high with Halothane
+* May read falsely high with halothane

 ##pH Measurement
 pH is a measure of the hydrogen ion concentration[^1] in solution, and is defined as the negative logarithm to the base 10 of the [H<sup>+</sup>]: